peihsinsu/gcmetrics/README.md

 * See [API.md](API.md) for using this API in code.

+## Example - Memory Usage Metrics

+* See [sample.md](sample.md) for the sample that use gmetrics for insert memory usage data

 ## Hint

 * If you input json data, please make sure the txt is json format.